sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=dEZ6Wy_EYmU&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy summarized revolves around using the 200-day Moving Average (MA) as a key indicator, inspired by Paul Tudor Jones.
-Here's a concise breakdown:

-1. **Trend Following Strategy**:
+1. **Introduction**
+   - Overview of Paul Tudor Jones and his use of the 200-day moving average.

+2. **What is a Moving Average?**
+   - Definition and explanation of the 200-day moving average (lagging indicator).
+   - Visual representation on a chart (red line as the 200-day MA).
+   - Challenges with whipsaws in sideways price movements.

+3. **Why Paul Tudor Jones Uses the 200-Day Moving Average**
-   - **Entry Signal**: Invest when the S&P 500 is above its 200-day MA.
+   - Trend-following strategy: Invest when the S&P 500 is above its 200-day MA, sell when below.
-   - **Exit Signal**: Sell when the index falls below this average.
-   - Performance: Since 1960, excluding dividends, this strategy has yielded a 6.75% annualized return versus buy-and-hold's 7%.
-It notably reduces drawdowns (28% max vs. 56% for buy-and-hold) by avoiding severe market crashes, such as the 2008 financial crisis.

-2. **Filtering Short-Term Trades**:
-   - **Mean Reversion Strategy**: Traders can use a standard mean reversion approach, e.g., buying when RSI is below 35 and selling above 50.
-   - However, this strategy has a high max drawdown (29%), making it challenging for traders to adhere to.

-3. **Combining with 200-day MA**:
-   - Adding the 200-day MA as a filter improves returns by reducing volatility and increasing the win rate.
-Trades are taken only when above the MA, leading to fewer trades but higher average gains per trade and better win rates.

-4. **Performance Comparison**:
-   - Traders below the MA experience more erratic performance due to higher volatility, which is less favorable for sustained trading success.
+   - Historical performance since 1960:
+     - Return excluding dividends: 6.75% vs. 7% for buy-and-hold.
+     - Smaller drawdowns (28%) compared to buy-and-hold (56%).
+   - Example of avoiding the 2008 market crash by exiting in late 2007 and re-entering in 2009.

+4. **Using the 200-Day MA as a Filter for Short-Term Trades**
+   - Mean reversion strategy: Buy when RSI <35, sell when >50.
+   - Backtesting results (S&P 500 ETF SPY):
+     - High max drawdown (29%) which could lead to trader exit.
+   - Improved performance by adding the 200-day MA filter:
+     - Reduces volatility and improves win rate.
+     - Higher average gain per trade with fewer trades.

-5. **Conclusion**:
+5. **Performance Comparison**
-   The strategy leverages simplicity and trend-following to enhance risk-adjusted returns.
-While it may not outperform buy-and-hold in raw returns, its lower drawdowns offer a safer approach with compounding benefits.
-The 200-day MA serves as both a trend indicator and a filter for mean reversion strategies, making it a versatile tool for traders.

-This strategy emphasizes the importance of aligning with market trends while mitigating volatility, highlighting the value of simplicity in trading systems.
+   - Without MA filter: High drawdowns and erratic returns.
+   - With MA filter (above): Smoother returns and better metrics.
+   - Below MA filter: More volatile and erratic performance.

+6. **Conclusion**
+   - The 200-day MA as a trend filter simplifies strategies and reduces risk.
+   - Adding the MA filter improves consistency and manageability for traders.
+   - Open invitation to suggest improvements or alternatives.
 </details>

 <details>